esvanmantgem/coco/documentation/connectivity-metrics.md

   * may have larger influence on other pu's
   * pu's with extremely high out-degree are considered hubs, may influence local and network-wide dynamics

-#### Betweenness Centrality
-* F, M, P
-* indicates the relative number of all shortest paths that pass through focal pu
-* ignores edge weights
-* prioritize pu's that may act as stepping stones among other pu's